johnpatrickmorgan/FlowStacks/README.md

 }
 ```

-## Child coordinators
+### Child coordinators

 Coordinators are just views themselves, so they can be presented, pushed, added to a `TabView` or a `WindowGroup`, and can be configured in all the normal ways views can.
 They can even be pushed onto a parent coordinator's navigation stack, allowing you to break out parts of your navigation flow into separate child coordinators.
 When doing so, it is best that the child coordinator is always at the top of the parent's routes stack, as it will take over responsibility for pushing and presenting new screens.

-## Using View Models
+### Using View Models

 Using `Router`s in the coordinator pattern also works well when using View Models.
 In these cases, the navigation state can live in the coordinator's own view model, and the Screen enum can include each screen's view model.
-With view models, the example above can be re-written:
+With view models, the first example above can be re-written:

 ```swift
 enum Screen {